List of national flowers: North Korea

+Palestine

+The national flower of Palestine is the Faqqua iris (Iris haynei).

 Pakistan

 The national flower of Pakistan is common jasmine also known as Jasminum officinale.

 Philippines

-The Philippines adopted the sampaguita (Arabian jasmine, Jasminum sambac) in 1934 as its national flower because it symbolises purity and cleanliness due to its colour and sweet smell.
-It is popularly strung into garlands that are presented to visitors and dignitaries, and is a common offering to religious images.
+The Philippines adopted the sampaguita (Arabian jasmine, Jasminum sambac) in 1934 as its national flower because it symbolizes purity and cleanliness due to its color and sweet smell.
+It is popularly strung into garlands presented to visitors and dignitaries and is a common adornment on religious images.